containeroo/cloudflare-operator/docs/content/installation.md

 Finally, delete the cloudflare-operator CustomResourceDefinitions using the link to the version vX.Y.Z you installed:

+!!! warning
-**Warning:** This command will also remove installed cloudflare-operator CRDs.
+    This command will also remove installed cloudflare-operator CRDs.
 All cloudflare-operator resources (e.g. DNSRecord.cloudflare-operator.containeroo.ch resources) will be removed by Kubernetes' garbage collector.

 ```bash
 kubectl delete -f https://github.com/containeroo/cloudflare-operator/releases/download/v0.0.5/crds.yaml